faasm/faasm/docs/mpi.md

 Faasm provides a custom MPI implementation to execute existing unmodified MPI applications in a serverless context.

-The Faasm MPI implementation is minimal but covers the majority of commonplace MPI functionality (point-to-point, collective, one-sided, custom datatypes).
+The Faasm MPI implementation covers the majority of commonplace MPI functionality (point-to-point, collective, one-sided, custom datatypes).

 ## MPI Functions